Actifio/actifiodataveilmasking/README.md

 Now check the DataVeil log file defined in your bat file to ensure good masking has occurred.
 You should actually see the result in your shell window anyway, but it is good to evaluate the logs were created.

-This is an example of succesful masking execution:
+This is an example of successful masking execution:

 ```
 Fri Aug 16 13:17:58 AEST 2019 INFO DataVeil started in batch mode.